-Ray Lee is an award-winning sound artist and composer.
+Ray Lee is an award-winning sound artist, theatre maker and composer.
 He creates spinning, whirling, and pendulous sound installations and performances that explore “circles of ether,” the invisible forces that surround us.

 “As an artist I explore my fascinations with the world.
 I am fascinated by themes that include the emergence of the scientific method, the development of technology, and the way science represents our view of the universe.
 I have a childlike fascination with radios, radio waves, magnetism.
 There is a magic in the act of turning on a radio and receiving signals through the Ether or in holding two magnets in your hands and feeling this invisible force pulling your hands together or pushing them apart.

 Physicality is essential to the work and it is inherent in both the structures I build and the sound that is created.
 I build machines that make sound.
 The fact that they often move means that the sound itself is being modulated by the movement.
 In my approach, it is not possible for me to have the sound in any way separate to the physical structure, object, or machine that produces the sound.

 Live performance is an important part of what I do.
 I am intrigued by the relationship that emerges between the performers as operators and workers of the machine and the machines themselves.
 As humans, we relate to other humans more than we relate to machines, but we also want to breathe life into inanimate objects.
 Combining kinetic machines with performers who work with, look after, monitor, control these devices enables the audience to start creating their own narrative about the work.